MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/corrupted-guide.md

 ![Screenshot of steps in the PC app after running the flow.](media/corrupted-guide-pc-app-steps.jpg "Screenshot of steps in the PC app after running the flow")

-At this point, you'll need to:
+At this point, you need to:

 1. Add content to any recreated steps.